 - Automate your review requests.

 - Expand your requests through social media and incentives.

 Most businesses that have not planned and implemented a review strategy often find that they have little to no reviews, or their existing reviews online are skewed negatively.
 As consumers now look to reviews when making a purchasing decision, the impact of poor ratings is a loss of sales, lower conversions and more selling effort needed due to the doubts raised by these reviews.

 Businesses often do not see the impact of reviews as consumers would never contact them or visit their website.
 Businesses typically start a review strategy once they see the impact reviews are having on their sales.
 By this time many listings already have accumulated negative reviews, and these companies need to make up for lost time to move their ratings higher.

 Please use the following steps as a guide to help you develop a review strategy and improve your rating score.

-You have decided to put a review strategy in place; now what’s the first step?
-Our advice is to start with writing down your goals for your review strategy.
+Once you've decided to put a review strategy in place, our advice is to start by writing down the goals for your review strategy.
 Think about your current situation and set targets such as:

 - What is your current rating and what do you want it to be in three months, six months, and in a year?